 - (1) If the sum of all amounts received by, or on behalf of, a party or MLA from a particular person or organisation during a financial year is \$1 000 or more, the return by the party or MLA under section 230 (Annual returns by parties and MLAs) must state-

 - (a) the amount of the sum; and

 - (b) the defined particulars; and

 - (c) for each amount received-

 - (i) the date it was received; and

 - (ii) the amount.

 - (2) If an associated entity receives 1 or more amounts from a particular person or organisation during a financial year that total \$1 000 or more, the return by the entity under section 231B (Annual returns by associated entities) must state-

 - (a) the sum of the amounts; and

-- (b) the defined particulars; and - (c) for each amount received- - (i) the date it was received; and - (ii) the amount. - (3) Subsection (2) does not apply to any of the following amounts: - (a) for an associated entity licensed under the Liquor Act 2010-an amount received that- - (i) is for the supply of liquor or food in accordance with the licence; and - (ii) is not more than reasonable consideration for the supply; - (b) for an associated entity licensed under the Gaming Machine Act 2004-an amount received for the playing of gaming machines in accordance with the licence; - (c) an amount prescribed by regulation. - (4) For subsections (1) and (2), if the amount was received- - (a) as free facilities use, the return need only state- - (i) the defined particulars; and - (ii) for each free facilities use received-the date it was received; or - (b) as a loan, the return must state the information required by section 218A (2) (Certain loans not to be received). - (5) In this section:
+- (b) the defined particulars; and

+- (c) for each amount received-

+- (i) the date it was received; and

+- (ii) the amount.

+- (3) Subsection (2) does not apply to any of the following amounts:

+- (a) for an associated entity licensed under the Liquor Act 2010-an amount received that-

+- (i) is for the supply of liquor or food in accordance with the licence; and

+- (ii) is not more than reasonable consideration for the supply;

+- (b) for an associated entity licensed under the Gaming Machine Act 2004-an amount received for the playing of gaming machines in accordance with the licence; - (c) for an associated entity that operates a hotel, motel, resort, residential park or other short stay accommodation-an amount received that- - (i) is for the provision of accommodation; and - (ii) is not more than reasonable consideration for the accommodation; - (d) an amount prescribed by regulation. - (4) For subsections (1) and (2), if the amount was received- - (a) as free facilities use, the return need only state- - (i) the defined particulars; and - (ii) for each free facilities use received-the date it was received; or - (b) as a loan, the return must state the information required by section 218A (2) (Certain loans not to be received). - (5) In this section: